ibm-cloud-docs/openpages/iam-appid.md

 # Connecting to an external identity provider for authentication
 {: #iam-appid}

+IBM Cloud service offers multiple external identity provider integration options.
+For more information, see [Which is the right federation option for you?](https://cloud.ibm.com/docs/account?topic=account-federation-option-for-you).
 You can connect your external identity provider to an {{site.data.keyword.cloud}} App ID instance, and then configure that App ID to connect directly to {{site.data.keyword.cloud}} Identity and Access Management (IAM) to federate authentication users of an enterprise to an {{site.data.keyword.cloud}} account.
 {: shortdesc}

 ## Configuring App ID and IAM
 {: #iam-appid-config}